 If your iPhone, iPad, or iPod touch is using iOS 9 or later, Find My Friends is automatically installed.
 If your device is using a version of iOS 8, install the free Find My Friends app.
 When you sign in to iCloud on your device, you automatically sign in to Find My Friends with your Apple ID.

 If you want to get Find My Friends notifications on your Apple Watch, you can turn it on from the Apple Watch app on your iPhone.
-Go to the My Watch tab, tap Notifications, scroll down, tap Find Friends, slide to turn on Mirror iPhone alerts.
+Go to the My Watch tab, tap Notifications, scroll down, tap Find Friends, tap to turn on Mirror iPhone alerts.
 If you're using watchOS 4 or later, you can also turn it on from your Apple Watch.
 Go to Settings > General > Location Services.
 Then turn on Share My Location.

 Add a friend

-To use Find My Friends, your friend needs to have Find My Friends on their device too.
+To use Find My Friends, your friends need to have Find My Friends on their device too.
 You can only add friends from Find My Friends on your iPhone, iPad, or iPod touch.

 - Open Find My Friends.